 Right now, you can find solid, blue-chip stocks that are undervalued by unprecedented amounts.
 If you can buy a stock that should be trading at double or triple the price, why would you want to risk your money on a stock with less probable gains?
 In such an environment, speculative bets just don't make sense.

-When even established, well-capitalized companies are facing strong headwinds, stay away from businesses that aren't well-positioned.
+When even established, well-capitalized companies are seeing strong headwinds, stay away from the companies that aren't well-positioned.

 In good times, cash-poor businesses can borrow money or sell equity to tide them over until the business starts producing cash.
 But in more challenging times, they may only be able to borrow at high rates, sacrificing the long-term cash flows of the company to service the debt.
 Worse, they may not be able to borrow at all -- and thus be forced into bankruptcy.

-It may not even be the result of poor management -- some industries are chronically cash-poor because of their capital-intensive nature.
-Semiconductor companies, for example, often have to spend their profits on the next generation of equipment just to compete.
+It may not even be the result of poor management.
+Some industries are chronically cash poor because of their capital-intensive nature.
+Consider resort businesses like Wynn Resorts

 Near-term debt maturities